 - Slow and inconsistent speeds.
 My speed dropped by up to 40%, which is quite a lot.
 Besides, the connection wasn’t stable, so the speed fluctuations were big.
 You can check out my speed test results here.

-- The setup process is too complicated for beginners.
+- Too complicated for beginners.
 However, it has customizable desktop clients, which are great for advanced users.
 Take a look at my full run-down for more.

 |Does VPN keep logs?||No|